jckarter/clay/doc/language-reference.md

     # Grammar
     IfExpr -> "if" "(" Expression ")" Expression "else" Expression

-Similar [if statements](#conditionalstatements), if expressions conditionally evaluate subexpressions based on a boolean condition.
+Similar to [if statements](#conditionalstatements), if expressions conditionally evaluate subexpressions based on a boolean condition.
 The first operand is evaluated, and if true, the second operand is evaluated; otherwise, the third operand is evaluated.
 The first operand must evaluate to a value of the primitive type `Bool`, and the types of the second and third arguments must be the same.
 Unlike an if statement, an if expression may not omit its `else` clause.

 ##### <a name="keywordpairexpressions"></a>Keyword pair expressions